ethereum/EIPs/EIPS/eip-x.md

 - Field elements encoding rules apply (obviously)
 - Input has invalid length

+##### ABI for point decompression

+Decompression call expects either `48` or `96` bytes an an input that is interpreted as a compressed G1 point or compressed G2 point respencively.
+Output of this call is either `96` or `192` bytes and is a point in uncompressed form following respective encoding rules.

+Error cases:
+- Square root does not exist, that means supplied point's `x` coordinate is not on the curve

 #### Gas schedule

 Assuming a constant `30 MGas/second` following prices are suggested.